maximebj/agb.plugin/readme.txt

 = 1.5 (/12/2018) =
 * New Block: Giphy
 * New Block: Unsplash
+* New feature: Customize Editor Width (and wide blocks width too)
 * Fixed: 2 bugs on Add to cart block

 = 1.4.4 (10/12/2018) =